This article covers some frequently asked questions about Behavioral Cohorts.

 Identify users who lack a particular user property in the last 30 days

 Another common scenario is identifying all the active users who did not become a paying user at any point in time during the last 30 days.
-To do this, you'll once again use the
+To do this, you'll once again use the did not clause.

 Instead of identifying users who have